 British people heading abroad need to keep currency fluctuations in mind when planning life in a new country.

-This is the advice of expat banking director at Lloyds TSB International Richard Musty, who said in an article for the BBC that rises and falls in the value of currency can have a considerable impact on quality of life overseas.
+This is the advice of expat banking director at Lloyds TSB International Richard Musty.
+Who said in an article for the BBC that rises.
+And falls in the value of the currency can have a considerable impact on quality of life overseas.

-MGM Advantage recently noted many Britons moving overseas do not consider what will happen to their state pension when they relocate, meaning they run the risk of it being frozen if they move to a country that does not have a reciprocal agreement with the UK.
+MGM Advantage recently noted many Britons moving overseas do not consider what will happen to their state pension when they relocate.
+Meaning they run the risk of it frozen if they move to a country that does not have a reciprocal agreement with the UK.